 - Additional Submissions:

 Details and Procedures for completing the Research Thesis for COS Honors in Psychology can be found in the Honors Project Paperwork.

 Note: Students who complete an honors project are encouraged to place a poster of their thesis work on the designated bulletin board in the first floor hallway of Nightingale Hall.

 Psi Chi is the Psychology Honors Society.
-The application deadline for this semester is February 13, and application information is available here.
+The application deadline for the fall semester is October, and application information is available here.

 You should apply to Psi Chi if you can answer YES to all of these questions: